MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 ### Dialog events

-The dialog triggers handle dialog specific events which are related to the "lifecycle" of the dialog.
-There are currently 6 dialog triggers in the bot framework SDK and they all derive from the `OnDialogEvent` class.
+The dialog triggers handle dialog specific events that are related to the "lifecycle" of the dialog.
+There are currently 6 dialog triggers in the Bot Framework SDK and they all derive from the `OnDialogEvent` class.

 > You should use _dialog triggers_ to:
 >